mistic100/jQuery-QueryBuilder/CONTRIBUTING.md

 Check the doc about [creating plugins](http://mistic100.github.io/jQuery-QueryBuilder/dev/plugins.html).

 I reserve the right to refuse any plugin I think is not useful for many people.
-Particularly, only import/export plugins for mainstream data storages will be intergated in the main repository.
+Particularly, only import/export plugins for mainstream data storages will be integrated in the main repository.
 Others should be in a separated repository.
 But it's totally possible to add a link to your repository in the documentation.

 ## Unit tests
 Any big feature must have it's own QUnit tests suite.
 Of course existing tests must still pass after changes.